Selling online with WordPress?

 Which WooCommerce plugins to install to go further?

 Like WordPress, WooCommerce has an ecosystem.

-It is possible to create plugins and themes especially for him.
+It is possible to create plugins and themes especially for it.

 You can therefore enrich your shop functionalities with addons to go beyond what is offered by default.

 To find the right one, there are first of all the official WooCommerce extensions.
-There are nearly 300, ranging from $0 to $250.
+There are more than 500, both free and paid.

 They are classified into different categories such as payments, marketing, shipping, or subscriptions.

 Then, you can also find the extension of your dreams on specialized premium platforms like Code Canyon, or on independent sites.